ALIA COMMUNITY ON RESOURCE DESCRIPTION

 - Judy Richter

-The ALIA Community on Resource Description (ACORD) is a new ALIA Advisory and Special Interest Group which aims to support the Australian resource description community.
+The ALIA Community on Resource Description (ACORD) is an ALIA Advisory and Special Interest Group which aims to support the Australian resource description community.
 ACORD carries forward the role previously played by the Australian Committee on Cataloguing (ACOC), which dissolved in May 2019, after 40 years of serving the Australian cataloguing and resource description community.

 ACORD aims to facilitate, foster and, where appropriate, lead: